dblock/code.dblock.org/_posts/2012/2012-11-27-taxcloud-soap-service-integration-in-ruby.markdown

 ---
 ![]({{ site.url }}/images/posts/2012/2012-11-27-taxcloud-soap-service-integration-in-ruby/image_3.jpg)

-I’ve been working on the the [tax_cloud](https://github.com/txcrb/tax_cloud) gem for the past couple of days and am happy to announce version 0.2.0, released today.
+I've been working on the the [tax_cloud](https://github.com/txcrb/tax_cloud) gem for the past couple of days and am happy to announce version 0.2.0, released today.
 The gem was started by [@tempelmeyer](https://twitter.com/tempelmeyer/) and is now a mature wrapper for the [TaxCloud US Sales Tax calculation service](https://taxcloud.com/).

 This library is also a nice example of a generic SOAP client wrapper in Ruby.
 I wanted to point out several successful patterns for this integration, which I cannot take credit for, for the most part.

 #### Error Handling

-I borrowed error handling from [@modetojoy](https://twitter.com/modetojoy)’s Mongoid.
+I borrowed error handling from [@modetojoy](https://twitter.com/modetojoy)'s Mongoid.
 Today someone said: "I had a bug in a spec and Durran told me how to fix it in an error message."
 True story.
 To accomplish this we define a base error that holds the problem, summary and resolution.
-In tax_cloud’s case this is  [TaxCloud::Errors::TaxCloudError](https://github.com/txcrb/tax_cloud/blob/master/lib/tax_cloud/errors/tax_cloud_error.rb) paired with [config/locales/en.yml](https://github.com/txcrb/tax_cloud/blob/master/lib/config/locales/en.yml), a locale file that does the error formatting.
-There’re two things to do in order for the error code to find the message: add the locale file to the load path, in [tax_cloud.rb](https://github.com/txcrb/tax_cloud/blob/master/lib/tax_cloud.rb), and do a bit of formatting with I18n.
+In tax_cloud's case this is  [TaxCloud::Errors::TaxCloudError](https://github.com/txcrb/tax_cloud/blob/master/lib/tax_cloud/errors/tax_cloud_error.rb) paired with [config/locales/en.yml](https://github.com/txcrb/tax_cloud/blob/master/lib/config/locales/en.yml), a locale file that does the error formatting.
+There are two things to do in order for the error code to find the message: add the locale file to the load path, in [tax_cloud.rb](https://github.com/txcrb/tax_cloud/blob/master/lib/tax_cloud.rb), and do a bit of formatting with I18n.

 {% highlight ruby %}
 I18n.load_path << File.join(File.dirname(__FILE__), "config", "locales", "en.yml")